Dawn of Victory

-Dawn of Victory is the third studio album released by Rhapsody in 2000.
+Dawn of Victory is the third studio album by the Italian symphonic power metal band Rhapsody, released in 2000.
 Like the previous albums, it centers on the story of Algalord and The Emerald Sword Saga.
 It was produced and engineered by Sascha Paeth and Miro.
 It is also the first album to feature drummer Alex Holzwarth.

 In 2019, Metal Hammer ranked it as the second best power metal album of all time.

 Track listing

 The album was also made available in a Digipak edition containing a bonus disc with several extra tracks.

 The bonus disc also contained a multimedia track featuring: